timmcginley/Agile/Assignments/A3/README.md

 4. Identify when the artefact ‘expressed’ these features by working out pseudo developmental stages for the artefact.
 5. Imagine there are genes that trigger the expression of the features.

+6. Reverse engineer the features (genes) and pseudo developmental stages of the agile prototype (building system or product).

 ### Details
 This assignment should include:
 *	The problem you have identified